- Telstra home phone pensioner discount

 If you are interested to see if mobile broadband is suitable for you, we recommend trialling a no contract or prepaid plan first.

-For example, Amaysim offers 1GB of data for $9.90 , which lasts for 30 days.
-If you are happy with the service, you can also get 10GB of data for $99, which lasts for 365 days.
-While this may seem pricey compared to some of the ADSL2+ plans mentioned earlier, there is no line rental cost and if you are only a light user, it will cost just $8.25 a month.
+For example, Amaysim offers 50GB of data for $40, which lasts for 28 days.
+If you are happy with the service, you can also get additional data for $10 per 1GB.
+While this may seem pricey compared to other ADSL2+ and NBN plans, there is no line rental cost.

 What is best for me?

 At the end of the day, finding the right broadband service can be tricky.
-Particularly with the roll out of NBN, there are even more options available on the market, dependant on your location.
+Particularly with the rollout of the NBN, there are even more options available on the market, dependant on your location.

 The pressure is on the consumer to be proactive to find themselves the best deal available.